ETHEREAL-Research-Group/SSA-OpenXR/README.md

 To share an object:

 1. Add the prefabs `NetworkManager`, `GameManager`, and `SharedContent` to your scene.
-2. Convert aby game object into a prefab.
+2. Convert any game object into a prefab.
 3. Attach the `SyncTransform` component to the prefab.
 4. Use the `SpawnSharedObject` method from the `GameManager` to spawn the shared object.